Find your nearest Bupa Dental clinic

 - comfortable with low impact on day-to-day activities.

-While Invisalign® is suitable for most people, not all orthodontic issues can be treated with aligners.
-It is important that you are assessed by an Invisalign® trained dentist or orthodontist to see if you are a suitable candidate for Invisalign®.
+While Invisalign® set of aligners are suitable for most people, not all orthodontic issues can be treated with aligners.
+It is important that you are assessed by an Invisalign® trained dentist or orthodontist to see if you are a suitable candidate for Invisalign® treatments.

 A small indicator on the aligner gradually changes from blue to clear to remind teenagers that they are approaching the end of their wear time.
 There are also a number of free replacement aligners included – just in case any get lost or misplaced.